rchakrabarty/va.gov-team/platform/engineering/feature-toggles.md

 # Feature toggles
-VSP provides feature toggles (also known as feature flags or feature flippers) that can be used in both `vets-api` and `vets-website`.
+VSP provides feature toggles (also known as feature flags or feature flippers) that can be used in both vets-api and vets-website.
 Feature toggles enable VFS teams to test out new functionality (applications, features, VA.gov content pages, Metalsmith) in the VSP development, staging, or production environments for a set of users.
 Teams can enable or disable a feature for all users, a percentage of all users, a percentage of all logged in users, a list of users, or users defined in a method.

 Currently feature toggles are managed by designated administrators (ask in #VSP-Platform-Support slack), but users will be allowed more access in the future.
 For now, tag the following groups in Slack for more information:
 - Troubleshooting: #vsp-product-support